FlavioFS/MetriX/docs/README.md

 ## <div name="size">Size Metrics</div>
-The metrics belonging to this group do not couple similar metrics and do account for each occurrence.
+The metrics belonging to this group do not couple results in similar groups but do account for each occurrence.
 Some results are absolute values and others are proportions.

 ### <div name="nor">(NoR) Number of Raising</div>
 Number of Raising counts raised exceptions throughout the class and divides it by the amount of methods and constructors on it.